microsoft/psi-samples/Samples/HelloWorld/README.md

 Try it out!
 Running this application should result in a "Hello World" message being printed to the console every second.
 Striking any key will close the application.

-To build and run the application in either Windows or Linux for the first time, there may be additional steps.

 ## Running program on Linux
 To run the program on Linux, make sure to save the program and navigate to the source folder on the terminal.
 Use the following command:

 ```bash
 $ dotnet run
 ```

-To run the program from Visual Studio Code instead, install the C# for Visual Studio Code extension.
+To run the program from Visual Studio Code, install the C# for Visual Studio Code extension.
 From the tool bar, choose "Run without Debugging."
 This should automatically produce a launch.json file.

 Navigate to the launch.json file and change the console type to integratedTerminal.